An Industrial-Scale Sequential Recommender for LinkedIn Feed Ranking: -- Experiments and offline results

-During training, the model learns equally from all items in the history.
-However, recent interactions may be more relevant to predict a member's future behavior.
-To this end, we introduce two complementary exponential loss decay mechanisms.
-Position weighting down-weights earlier positions within each training sequence using exponential decay.
-With half-life set to the sequence length, the first position receives 50\% weight while the final (most recent) position receives full weight.
-Additionally, timestamp weighting applies sample-level decay based on data recency.
-Each training sample is weighted using exponential decay from a reference end timestamp, with a default 60-day half-life such that two-month-old samples receive 50\% weight.
-Weights are clamped to $[0.0001, 1.0]$ and batch-normalized to maintain gradient scale.
-Table~\ref{tab:loss-engineering} illustrates offline AUC improvements for {\systemname} from position-weighted and timestamp-weighted loss enhancements.

-\subsection{In-Session Leakage}
+\subsubsection{In-Session Leakage}

-In {\systemname} we observe a label leakage happening from past interactions in the same session.
-Unlike non-sequential rankers, {\systemname} constructs sequences from user interaction histories, where consecutive tokens in a sequence often belong to the same user session (in-session interactions occur within a 30-minute window).
-We find that user feedback signals (e.g., dwell time and clicks) are strongly correlated within a session but much less so across sessions.
+The {\systemname} input sequences often contain multiple items from the same session.
+This poses a problem, as labels such as long-dwell are correlated within a session.
 For example, conditioning on the first item in a session having dwell time $>15$s increases the likelihood that subsequent items in the same session also exceed 15s, relative to items outside the session.
-Empirically, this leakage leads to overfitting.
-This is because during training the model can learn from the previous interactions in the same session.
-However, during serving in-session engagement labels are not available in the interaction history.
+The result is a train--serve discrepancy: during training, the model can use previous in-session labels; at serving time, those labels are not yet available.
 To mitigate in-session leakage when constructing training sequences, we experimented with (1) randomizing the order of items within each session and (2) masking items from the same session during attention.
 While the second approach is more principled, we found that both methods resolved the observed overfitting issues.
 Furthermore, (2) resulted in slower training due to the data-dependent mask creation.
 We therefore use simple randomization within the session in the final model.